hgzisme/report/content/7-Feedback/_index.md

 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:

-### Overall Evaluation
+### General Assessment

-**1. Working Environment**
+**1. Work Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+The work environment is very friendly and open.
+FCJ members are always ready to assist me when I encounter difficulties, even outside of working hours.
+The workspace is neat and comfortable, helping me focus better.
+However, I think some social events or team bonding activities could be added to help everyone understand each other better.

-**2. Support from Mentor / Team Admin**
+**2. Support from mentor / team admin**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+The mentor provides very detailed guidance, explains clearly when I don't understand, and always encourages me to ask questions.
+The team admin supports procedures, documents, and facilitates my work.
+I appreciate that the mentor allows me to try and solve problems independently instead of just providing answers.

-**3. Relevance of Work to Academic Major**
+**3. Job relevance to academic major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+The tasks assigned to me are relevant to the knowledge I gained at school, while also expanding into new areas I haven't encountered before.
+This allows me to both reinforce foundational knowledge and learn practical skills.

-**4. Learning & Skill Development Opportunities**
+**4. Learning & skill development opportunities**
 During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+The mentor also shared many practical experiences, helping me better orient my career.

-**5. Company Culture & Team Spirit**
+**5. Culture & team spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The company culture is very positive: everyone respects each other, works seriously but still enjoys themselves.
+When there's an urgent project, everyone works together, providing support regardless of their position.
+This makes me feel like a part of the team, even as an intern.

-**6. Internship Policies / Benefits**
+**6. Policies / benefits for interns**
 The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+Additionally, participating in internal training sessions is a big plus.

----

-### Additional Questions
+### Other questions
-- What did you find **most satisfying** during your internship?
+- What are you **most satisfied with** during your internship?
+    - What I am most satisfied with during my internship is the dedication of the mentors, who are always ready to support interns, answer questions, and help them devise solutions to problems.
-- What do you think the company **should improve** for future interns?
+- What do you think the company **needs to improve** for future interns?
+    - I think the company needs to improve things like supporting interns with lab exercises.
+There should be a general announcement for everyone about which sections to study and when those lab exercises will be available, so everyone has better guidance for their learning process.
+Based on my experience, I felt quite lost when I first started learning.
+Deadlines were unclear, and some lab exercises required a higher tier than a Free Tier account.
+I think the company could improve this by scheduling lab exercises for everyone and labeling which labs are not suitable for Free Tier accounts.
-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+- If you were to recommend to friends, would you **advise them to intern here**?
+Why?

----
+    - If I were to recommend to friends, I would consider two different groups:
+        - If they are studying a major related to cybersecurity, this is truly an excellent internship place, as there are many essential cybersecurity services and knowledge that can be learned here.
+        - However, if their major is not related to cybersecurity but other fields like software engineering, etc., I would advise them to consider carefully.
+The networking knowledge here is extensive, and there are many network-related services.
+In reality, they can still learn, but it will be much slower than those studying cybersecurity.
+The key is that they must be diligent in their studies to keep up.
+        - => Overall, I would encourage everyone to learn here, but they should also consider that this environment demands a very high level of self-study, and interns must be responsible for completing tasks on schedule once they choose to intern.

-### Suggestions & Expectations
+### Suggestions & aspirations
 - Do you have any suggestions to improve the internship experience?
+    - I have no suggestions.
-- Would you like to continue this program in the future?
+- Do you want to continue this program in the future?
-- Any other comments (free sharing):
+    - I will continue this program in the future.
+- Other feedback (feel free to share):